msandoval55/pub.repo/README.md

 # pub.repo

-This is my private repository.
+This is my Public repository.

 | Subjects | Syntax |